PENG-Zhe/starter-academic/content/publication/2017-ICC-Route-Planning/index.md

 ---
-title: "An Efficient Learning-based  Approach to Multi-objective Route Planning in a Smart City"
+#title: "An Efficient Learning-based  Approach to Multi-objective Route Planning in a Smart City"
+title: '<a href="https://ieeexplore.ieee.org/document/7997454" target="_blank">An Efficient Learning-based  Approach to Multi-objective Route Planning in a Smart City</a>'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here